These are critics concerning how classes are chosen and used.

 There are two options to fix this problem.

 Replace the DataType with a full class.

 or change the association aggregation to composite relationship at the DataType end.

-Suggestion to improve readability by having fewer classes on a diagram.
-If one class diagram has too many classes it may become very difficult for humans to understand.
-Defining an understandable set of class diagrams is an important part of your design.
+Suggestion to improve understandability by having fewer classes in one namespace.
+If one namespace (such as the model, a package, or a class) has too many classes it may become very difficult for humans to understand.
+Defining an understandable set of namespaces is an important part of your design.